GeorgeOsborn97/Project_2_Touch_type_Game/README.md

    - What was expected?
 When the game is played on mobile devices an input is created inbetween the counter and game screen
    - How it was tested?
 The game was played on mobile devices.
    - What was the outcome?
 The input was created on mobile devices when the agme starts.
    - Fixes?
-The input was made in order to force open a mobile keyboard.
-However there is one issue with this fix in that the screen zooms in on the input when its selected.
-The user is then required to zoom back out or scroll up to see the keys to be pressed.
-I have put in a maximum-scale into the viewport meta, this has stopped the zooming effect.
+None required.
 * UFO fades in and out as required:
    - What was expected?
 On the loading of the site a portal image fades out as a UFO fades in and scales up.
 When the form is submitted the ufo fades out.
-When the inital conditions are recreated the UFo fades back in.
+When the inital conditions are recreated the UFO fades back in.
 The UFO acts as a way to inform the user the differences between the modes by chnaging depnding on which mode is selected.
    - How it was tested?
 The game was loaded and played through on multiple devices.
 The two modes were both selected on various occasions.
    - What was the outcome?
 The UFO does fade in and out as required and shows the relevent information depending on which mode is selected.
    - Fixes?
-A lot of work went into creating this effect, a lot of trial of error for the many issues that were encountered through out the development all of which can be seen in the commits.
+A lot of work went into creating this effect, a lot of trial of error for the many issues that were encountered through out the development, all of which can be seen in the commits.
 * All hover effects.
    - What was expected?
 When the curser is moved over the start button, play button and game over screen the images are scaled up.
 When the curser moves out they scale backdown.
    - How it was tested?
 The curser was moved in and out of all three of these elements.